-2. If the replay official rules that the ball was not dead, it belongs to the recovering team at the spot of the recovery and any advance is nullified.
+2. If the replay official rules that the ball was not dead, it belongs to the recovering team at the spot of the recovery, and any advance is nullified.

-e.
-Ball carrier's forward progress, spot of fumble, or spot of out of bounds backward pass, with respect to a first down or the goal line.

-f.
-Catch or recovery of a fumble by a Team A player other than the fumbler before any change of possession during fourth down or a try.
+2. If the replay official rules that the ball was not dead, it belongs to the recovering team at the spot of the recovery and any ade.
+Ball carrier's forward progress, spot of fumble, or spot of out of bounds backward pass, with respect to a first down or the goal line. f.
+Catch or recovery of a fumble by a Team A player other than the fumbler before any change of possession during fourth down or a try. g.

-g.
 Ball carrier in or out of bounds.
-If a ball carrier is ruled out of bounds, the play is not reviewable, except as in Rules 12-3-1-a and 12-3-3-d.
+If a ball carrier is ruled out of bounds, the play is not reviewable, except as in Rules 12-3-1-a and 12-3-3-d. h.

-h.
 Catch, recovery or touching of a loose ball by a player in bounds or out of bounds.